uhi22/pyPLC/readme.md

 * Checkpoint545: The charger confirms with ChargeParameterResponse.
 The contains the limits from charger side, e.g. min and max voltage, min and max current.
 Now, the initialization phase of the charging session is finished.
 * Checkpoint550: The car changes to CP State to C or D, by applying an additional resistor between CP and ground.
+* Checkpoint555: The car controls the connector lock motor into direction 'lock'.
+* Checkpoint556: The car checks whether the connector lock is confirmed.
 * Checkpoint560: The car sends CableCheckRequest.
 This contains the information, whether the connector is locked.
 * Checkpoint561: The charger applies voltage to the cable and measures the isolation resistance.
 * Checkpoint565: The charger confirms with CableCheckResponse.